-'Permitted numbers' shown within Open Housing can be used as a guide to the size of a property.
-However, when Derby Homes are considering what needs to award on a rehousing application we consider the number of bed spaces available. information can also be found in Open Housing and gives an indication of room size, for example 4 bed spaces in a 2 bedroom property means there are 2 double bedrooms.
-4 bed spaces in a 3 bedroom property indicates 1 double bedroom and 2 singles.
+Bed spaces shown within Open Housing can be used as a guide to the size of a property.
+However, when Derby Homes are considering what needs to award on a rehousing application, we consider the number of bedrooms available.
+This information can also be found in Open Housing and gives an indication of room size, for example 4 bed spaces in a 2-bedroom property means there are 2 double bedrooms.
+4 bed spaces in a 3-bedroom property indicates 1 double bedroom and 2 singles.

-Version: 8.0 Modified: February 26, 2021
+Version: 8.0 Modified: May 27, 2022